SuJingyu111/CS611_Legend_Of_Valor/src copy/readme.txt

 -Class for general heroes, inherits Figure, inherited by Warrior, Paladin, and Sorcerer

 HeroFactory
-- Factory that creates heroes
+- RandomFactory that creates heroes

 HeroTeam
 - Team of heroes, implements Iterable<String>